 Kalera raises her right hand to his face, and then lowers it quickly with no response.

 Before the police and military arrived, she had a little time to tell Zoran about Jessup and how she had fallen in love with a man who looks exactly like him.
 She felt it was only right to tell him, but he could hardly bear it as he tried to understand the weirdness of it all.

 For three years he had no idea if she would ever wake.
 Doctors and her siblings had given up on her.
 But he was there.

 Three years for him has only been a year and a half for Kalera.
 Time in Zaylen is calculated by full blue moons.
 Two weeks on earth is only five moons in Zaylen.

 Kalera opens the door and embraces her friend.

 “My girl, everyone is out there.
 The FBI, NSA, police, military—you name it.
-I must say, I like the position they are in,” he says, laughing.
+I must say, I like the position they are in,” he says, then laughs.

 “I take it you saw what happened,” she replies while embracing him.

 “My lovely, it’s on everything—Facebook, Insta, Snapchat.
 You can’t hide this big guy.”

 Though voodoo clashes with her Christian faith, she knows what must be done.
 But before enquiring about Xavgon, she asks a question that is just as important first.